pascalgeusen/me.zwave/README.md

 This app adds support for Z-Wave.Me devices to Homey.

 Note!
 I created this app to add support for one of my devices.
-I don't have any intention to give any support to this app!
-God bless open source software.
+Feel free to change it as you please because I don't have any intention to give any support to this app!
+God bless open source software!

 Currently supported devices:
 * 054336Z - http://www.pepper1.net/zwavedb/device/145